sparks-baird/auto-paper/README.md

 #### Citation Keys and Commands
 Issues with Mendeley changing citation keys all the time on me.
 Has thrown off almost the entire LaTeX bibliography before.

-Ability to quick-copy citation commands.
+Ability to quick-copy citation commands in Zotero is great.

 #### Annotations